orbitrs/docs/DOCUMENTATION_PROGRESS_REPORT.md

 ## Overview

 This report summarizes the progress made on the documentation improvement initiative for the Orbit UI Framework based on the Content Gap Analysis document.
-This update focuses on high-priority and medium-priority documentation tasks completed as of May 24, 2025.
+This update focuses on high-priority and medium-priority documentation tasks completed as of May 26, 2025.

+## Recent Updates (May 26, 2025)

+1. **Component Module Internal Documentation**
+   - Updated documentation in `docs/guides/performance-optimization.md` with details on the MemoComponent implementation
+   - Added information about the `cached_render` field and its purpose in future optimizations
+   - Updated component composition documentation with details about context fields

+2. **CHANGELOG Updates**
+   - Updated changelogs in orbit, orbiton, and orlint to reflect recent compiler warning fixes
+   - Corrected dates in orbit CHANGELOG.md from 2023 to 2025 for consistency
+   - Added detailed entries about code quality improvements with `#[allow(dead_code)]` attributes

+3. **Development Priorities Documentation**
+   - Updated `docs/DEVELOPMENT_PRIORITIES.md` with recent progress on code quality improvements
+   - Added information about component implementation refinements

 ## Development Priority Update